selsamman/bisync/README.md

 ]
 ```
 The JSON file is an array of directory groups.
 Each group is simply an
-array of directories to be synchronized with that group.
-Recursion is not
+array of directories to be synchronized within that group.
+Synchronization
-supported at present.
+occurs recursively.

-The first group shows two sub-projects in a mono-repo each of which has
+The first group in the example shows two subprojects in a mono-repo, each of
-directory called common for common source files.
+which has directory called common for common source files.
 The second one shows a
-node_module called mymodule which are actively developing and want to keep
-updated when you build it.
-This let's you test changes in a target project
-without publishing.
+node_module being developed and project that consumes it that is to be kept
+up-to-date as the node_module is changed and rebuilt.
 ## Background Processing
-bisync runs as daemon.
+bisync runs as a daemon.
 Normally you would let it run forever and start and
 stop synchronization of particular project configurations when you check out
 or create projects.
 If bisync detects that the project is removed (because
 the bisync.json file is deleted) it will stop synchronizing directories